-When hauling cargo or towing a trailer, do not overload your vehicle or trailer.
-Overloading can cause a loss of control, poor performance or damage to the brakes, axle, engine, transmission, steering, suspension, chassis structure or tires.
+- When hauling cargo or towing a trailer, do not overload your vehicle or trailer.
+Overloading can cause a loss of control, poor performance or damage to the brakes, axle, engine, transmission, steering, suspension, chassis structure or tires. - Safety chains must always be used between your vehicle and trailer.
+Always connect the chains to the frame or hook retainers of the vehicle hitch.
+Cross the chains under the trailer tongue and allow enough slack for turning corners.